VenueWalter Reade Theater

-Eugène Green (last seen at NYFF with 2016’s The Son of Joseph) fashions an original modern-dress take on Basque myth in his inimitable style, perched on the line between earnest spirituality and sly satire.
-Atarrabi and Mikelats are brothers born minutes apart, the children of the powerful goddess Mari.
-After their mother hands them over to the Devil, making him their teacher and caretaker—he’s a scholar and the “height of hipness,” after all—the boys grow up to be polar opposites.
+Eugène Green (last seen at NYFF with 2016’s The Son of Joseph) fashions an original Baroque fable in modern dress in his inimitable style, perched on the line between earnest spirituality and sly satire.
+Atarrabi and Mikelats are brothers born minutes apart, the fatherless children of the powerful goddess Mari.
+After their mother hands them over to the Devil to be their teacher and caretaker—he’s a scholar and the “height of hipness,” after all—the boys grow up polar opposites.
 The curious, saintly Atarrabi (Saia Hiriart) wants to see the world beyond their lair; the wicked, diabolical Mikelats (Lukas Hiriart) prefers to stay and pledge his soul to his master.
 Green’s entertaining, episodic, and surpassingly beautiful film is a strikingly original vision of good and evil and the importance of humility and humanity in a fearful world.
 An NYFF58 Main Slate selection.

 For in-theater screenings, please review the FLC in-theater safety and health policies here.

 Watch our Q&A from the 58th New York Film Festival below.